Otto Wagonhurst

-Otman Franklin "Otto" Wagonhurst (April 25, 1871 – June 15, 1932) was an American football player and coach.
+Otman Franklin "Otto" Wagonhurst (sometimes spelled Wagenhorst or Wagenhurst; April 25, 1871 – June 15, 1932) was an American football player and coach.
 Wagonhurst played college football as a left tackle at the University of Pennsylvania from 1892 to 1895.
 He served as the head football coach at the University of Alabama in 1896 and at the University of Iowa in 1897, compiling a career record of 6–5.
 After coaching college football, he played professionally for Pittsburgh's Duquesne Country and Athletic Club and the Homestead Library and Athletic Club.
 He won circuit championship titles with Duquesne in 1898 and 1899 and Homestead in 1900.
 After his football career, he went on to become a railway executive.
 He died in 1932 in Jackson, Michigan and was buried in Akron, Ohio.

+He was a brother of Woody Wagenhorst, head football coach at the University of Pennsylvania and briefly a major league baseball player, and Jim Wagenhorst, athlete at Penn and football player and manager for the Duquesne Country and Athletic Club.